 There’s just one minor issue with casting Momoa as Kratos: the actor would have to part ways — at least temporarily — with his glorious mane.
 Is that a sacrifice that we, as a society, are willing to make just to see a live-action version of Kratos make his way into theatres?
 Perhaps Kratos would look better with Jason Momoa’s hair, right?
 After all, it would fit much better with the whole “Viking” setting that the new games have.
 Just a thought.

-Other actors who have been suggested include Gerard Butler, Dave Bautista, Travis Fimmel and Djimon Hounsou.
+Other actors who have been suggested include Gerard Butler, Triple H, Dave Bautista, Travis Fimmel and Djimon Hounsou.

 Tell us, do you want a live-action God of War movie starring Jason Momoa?